Find The Right Bankruptcy Lawyer For You

 Finding that lawyer

-Look for a certified specialist or a lawyer with substantial experience in bankruptcy.
+Look for a lawyer with substantial experience in bankruptcy.
+If you are a large company, then also look for certified specialist.

 Interview lawyers until you find one who suits you.
 Ask about their experience with cases like yours.
 Ask how many cases he/she handles a year, and the length of time he/she has been practicing bankruptcy law.